buildpacks/rfcs/text/0000-inline-buildpack.md

 - It discourages buildpack reuse (i.e. if it's really easy to create a one-off buildpack, people are less like to make reuseable buildpacks and share them)
 - It encourages the copy-paste problems created by `Dockerfile`
+- There is no built-in mechanism to provide dependencies in the build plan.
+However, this can be worked-around with a generic build-plan-buildpack that either statically or dynamically creates entries in the build plan.

 # Alternatives
 [alternatives]: #alternatives